Craig Pilling

 Craig Pilling (born 14 September 1986) is a British freestyle wrestler.

+Biography

-He competed for Wales in the men’s freestyle 55kg event at the 2010 Commonwealth Games placing 4th.
+Pilling competed for Wales in the men’s freestyle 55kg event at the 2010 Commonwealth Games placing 4th.
 Four years later, he competed in the men's freestyle 57 kg event at the 2014 Commonwealth Games where he won a bronze medal.

+Pilling was a two-times winner of the British Wrestling Championships in 2006 and 2014.